oxfordni/cloud-sample-app/README.md

 ## Tests

-Basic unit tests are available as starting point.
+Basic unit tests are available as a starting point.

 ### Frontend